jraymondt/badgers-rift/src/content/blog/2024/an-example-of-gratitude.md

 ---
 title: had to go to the web oracle for answers
-description: gratitude - if you are reading this I love you
+description: if you are reading this I love you
 pubDate: 2024-11-13
-heroImage: '/blog-placeholder-2.jpg'
+heroImage: '/img/2024/fairbridge.jpg'
 tags:
   - love
-  - step 1
-  - step 2
   - gratitude
+  - recovery-tools
+  - web-oracle
 ---

-### gratitude
+## gratitude

 I am grateful you are reading this amazing peice of ramble that is spewing out of my fingers at 0254, I actually _had_ to write this as a web based thing as SMS can't handle the pure nonsense that is jimbob.
 She put him to bed, between two bits of bread.
 I am grateful for people like Kerry McGranaghan and Zack Ready for showing me artists I truly admire, I am amused to death and listening to "The Pros and Cons of Hitch Hiking"... lets think about that Title for a second, Hitching up with someone (my sponsor) and Hiking (my journey) Only the dead go free.